w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

-**Presentational**: engage students with the ability to respond to accessibility inquiries.
-Encourage students to avoid treating accessibility-related inquiries as particular user problems but rather as something that might need a repair or fix on their side.
+**Presentational**: introduce students to resources on how to respond to accessibility inquiries.
+Encourage students to avoid treating accessibility-related inquiries as particular user problems but rather as something that might need a repair at a design or development level.

 ##### Suggested activities

+Engage students in a conversation about a particular accessibility issue.
+Encourage them to elaborate a plausible  answer to a user that is asking for a repair, taking into account what has been taught in this lesson.

 ##### Suggested homework

+Ask students to pick some of the accessibility issues they have been taught in this module and to elaborate a plan on how to respond to users.
+Remember the importance of being quick nd transparent and of taking accessibility issues as something that sooner or later will need to be addressed.

 ##### Suggested teaching materials